streampipes/streampipes-docs/docs/user-guide-first-steps.md

 ---
-id: user-guide-getting-started
+id: user-guide-first-steps
-title: Getting Started
+title: First steps
-sidebar_label: Getting Started
+sidebar_label: First steps
 ---

 This quick start explains how StreamPipes can be set up in the browser.